sareeves96/GWG_release/README.md

 ```
 # Training Data
 It is not necessary to have the raw (multiple sequence alignment) training data for the Logistic Regression
-as the features have been precomputed and stored.
+as the features have been precomputed and stored (shared via OneDrive).
 However, it can be downloaded like this:
 ```
 wget http://bioinfadmin.cs.ucl.ac.uk/downloads/contact_pred_datasets/dc_train
 tar -xzf dc_train
 ```
 It is sourced from the following paper:
 [Jones DT and Kandathil SM (2018).
 High precision in protein contact prediction using fully convolutional neural networks and minimal sequence features.
 Bioinformatics 34(19): 3308-3315.](https://github.com/psipred/DeepCov)
-Contact maps are generated independently of this, and so only the aln folder is needed.
+Contact maps are generated independently of this dataset, and so only the aln folder is needed.
-Generating features from the training data is an enormous task, and so pickles with pre-extracted features have been provided in the data folder.
+Generating features from the training data is an enormous task, and so pickles with pre-extracted features are provided
+via OneDrive, while the precomputed_training_data.pkl stores an example slice which can be loaded into memory.

 # Experimenting with Code
 protein_analysis_pipeline.py trains a Dense Potts model for contact prediction, using the Gibbs-with-Gradients algorithm